 Figure~\ref{fig:intraFreqCalibBeam} shows the result of such an analysis.
 At 143 and 217\GHz, where the CMB is dominant and used as calibrator, the only adjustments necessary are a gain recalibration by a very small amount (0.2\,\% at most) and the addition of a fraction of a $\sigma$ of the first beam uncertainty eigenmode.
 At 545 and 857\GHz, where the CMB is subdominant and planets are used as calibrators, the required recalibration remains just as small (about 0.2\,\%), but larger beam adjustments are necessary.
-The 353\GHz\ calibration is the one requiring the largest changes, of about 1\,\%.
-At 217\GHz\ and to a lesser extent 353\GHz, the SWB and PSB beam window functions are at opposite sides of the ``optimal'' one.
-In conclusion, by properly modelling foregrounds at high frequency, cross-checks on signal anisotropy with 40\,\% of the sky shows that map are well calibrated (relatively) within a frequency.
+The 353\GHz\ calibration is the one requiring the largest changes, about 1\,\%.
+At 217\GHz, and to a lesser extent 353\GHz, the SWB and PSB beam window functions are at opposite sides of the ``optimal'' one.
+In conclusion, by properly modelling foregrounds at high frequency, cross-checks on signal anisotropy with 40\,\% of the sky shows that maps are well calibrated (relatively) within a frequency band.

-Figure~\ref{fig:intraFreqDesetBeams} shows the magnitude of the beam corrections determined by maximising the internal consistency for the most sensitive CMB channels of \Planck.
+Figure~\ref{fig:intraFreqDesetBeams} shows the magnitude of the beam corrections determined by maximizing the internal consistency for the most sensitive CMB channels of \Planck.
 The largest corrections would be about $2\,\mu\mathrm{K^{2}}$ around $\ell\sim100$ and about $4\,\mu\mathrm{K^{2}}$ around the third peak of the CMB spectrum ($\ell\sim800$).
-For the delivered frequency maps, which combine all detectors at the same frequency, the effect is even weaker, and for the likelihood analysis, this is fully accounted for (these beam eigenvalues are either explored or marginalised over, including in addition their expected cross-correlations as discussed in \citealt{planck2013-p03c} and \citealt{planck2013-p08}).
+For the delivered frequency maps, which combine all detectors at the same frequency, the effect is even weaker, and for the likelihood analysis, this is fully accounted for (these beam eigenvalues are either directly estimated or marginalized over, including in addition their expected cross-correlations as discussed in \citealt{planck2013-p03c} and \citealt{planck2013-p08}).